imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ruby-guides/ruby_app.md

 ## Setting up ImageKit Ruby SDK

-For this tutorial, we will create a fresh Ruby application and work with it.
+We will create a fresh Ruby application for this tutorial and work with it.

-First we are going to install the imagekitio gem in our machine by executing following command on your terminal.
+First, we will install the imagekitio gem in our machine by executing the following command on your terminal.

 ```ruby
 gem install imagekitio
 ```

 It will download the latest version(ie. >= 2) of imagekitio sdk gem in our machine.
 Now let's create a new file `app.rb` and begin to write code in it.
-Open the new `app.rb` file with your favourite editor.
+Open the new `app.rb` file with your favorite editor.

 We are going to require the gem `imagekitio` at the top of the file as follow: